 The Compensation Committee has full authority to engage independent compensation consultants.
 The Committee has in the past, and may in the future, directly commission compensation studies from such consultants to provide benchmark and other data to be used by the Compensation Committee in determining the compensation and benefits for the Named Executive Officers.
-The Compensation Committee does not obtain such compensation studies on an annual basis and, in 2006, the Committee did not use any current benchmark data in setting compensation for the Named Executive Officers.
+The Compensation Committee does not obtain such compensation studies on an annual basis and, in 2007, the Committee did not use any current benchmark data in setting compensation for the Named Executive Officers.

 Compensation Philosophy and Objectives.
 The Compensation Committee believes that compensation for the Named Executive Officers should be based on the performance of the Company.
 Because the Company is small, the performance of the Named Executive Officers directly affects all aspects of the Company's results.
-Therefore, the Compensation Committee has not adopted or utilized individual performance measures in establishing compensation for the Named Executive Officers.
+Therefore, the Compensation Committee has not adopted or utilized individual performance measures in establishing compensation for the Named Executive Officers, except for Mr. Winzenread which is based one-half on Company performance and one-half on his obtaining certain performance objectives related to the delivery of products currently under development.
 The Compensation Committee also considers the Company's industry and geographic location norms in determining the various elements and amounts of compensation for the Named Executive Officers.